Binary-Squad/QuizIt/README.md

 }
 ```

-These four components of gameState are:
+The four components of gameState are:

 1. Pregame
 	* Display something, idk.
 Something about the game.
 The logo.
 Kittens.